Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Introduction

 Moreover, we can get an insight into gradient descent using \eqref{theapproximation}.
 First note that the gradient descent with respect to the new parameter $u$ is equivalent to that with respect to the original parameter $v$, since $u$ is obtained by an isometric mapping of $v$.
-Recall the learning dynamics of the gradient descent that the convergence rate of the training is determined by eigenvalues of the Hessian matrix of training error.
-(See Exercise 5.25 of \cite{prml} for example.)
+Recall that the convergence rate of the the gradient descent is determined by eigenvalues of the Hessian matrix of training error.
 In fact, the training for the direction of the eigenvectors of large eigenvalues is fast.
 Note that the Hessian matrix is approximately equal to the FIM when the estimate is near the optimal point and the number of data is large enough compared to the number of parameters.
-This condition may be relaxed for our case, where the eigenvalue distribution is strongly biased.
-Further, our model is a linear regression model, so the Hessian and FIM are constant for $v$.
-That is, we can assume that the convergence rate may be determined solely by the eigenvalues of the FIM.
+This condition may be relaxed for our case, where the eigenvalue distribution is highly concentrates.
+Hence, we can assume that the convergence rate may be determined solely by the eigenvalues of the FIM.
 Then, we can claim by \eqref{theapproximation} that the training about the feature $\Vert x \Vert$ is fastest, the training about the features $x_l$ is next, and the training about the features related to $x_i x_j$ follows.
-Note that we can estimate the concrete convergence rates.

-The above insight about the learning dynamics gives a concrete picture of the training trajectory in the function space.
-It is relevant to the theory of neural tangent kernel (NTK) \cite{Jacot}.
-It gives a very nice insight for multi-layer neural networks, which are much more general than our target, but does not give a concrete picture.
-We should say that our result is obtained by concentrating the simplest cases.
+It is interesting that the functions $\| x \|$, $x_l /2$, and $x_\alpha x_\beta/\| x \|$ relate to the spherical harmonic functions over $S_{d-1}$ (the surface of the $d$-dimensional unit sphere).
+The spherical harmonic functions of degree $k$ over $S_{d-1}$ are given by restricting the the homogeneous polynomials of $z \in \R^d$ of degree $k$ which satisfy the Laplace's equation to $S_{d-1}$.
+It is known that the spherical harmonic functions gives an orthonormal basis of the set of (appropriately defined) functions over $S_{d-1}$ with respect to the inner product $\langle f, g \rangle = \int_{S_{d-1}} f(x)g(x) dS$, where $dS$ is the uniform probability measure over $S_{d-1}$.